Employee Termination Letter: A Complete Guide with Templates & Samples

 - Severance pay, if applicable - compensation payable to the employee who has been terminated.
 It is advisable to have a severance agreement executed with the employee to record the terms and conditions of the severance.

-5. Company Property and Access
+5. Return of Company Property

 6. Post-Employment Obligations

-Confidentiality, non-compete obligations: Remind employees of any continuing obligations from prior non-disclosure agreements, non-compete clauses, confidentiality requirements and intellectual property rights.
+- Remind employees of any continuing obligations from prior non-disclosure agreements, non-compete clauses, confidentiality requirements and intellectual property rights.

 7. Contact Information

-6 Employee Termination Letter Template
+6 Employee Termination Letter Templates

 The reasons for termination covered include: